-The 2023-2025 Plan provides for the free assignment to the Beneficiaries (as defined below) of the conditional, free and non-transferable right by deed inter vivos to receive, at the end of a vesting period fixed on 31 December 2025, up to a maximum total of 1,400,000 ordinary shares of the Company (extendable up to a maximum of 2,300,000 shares in the event of the inclusion of additional Beneficiaries), as per the relationship with the companies of the Group and in relation to the achievement of certain performance objectives at a consolidated level.
+The 2023-2025 Plan provides for the free assignment to the Beneficiaries (as defined below) of the conditional, free and non-transferable right by deed inter vivos to receive, at the end of a vesting period fixed on 31 December 2025, up to a maximum total of 1,400,000 ordinary shares of the company (extendable up to a maximum of 2,300,000 shares in the event of the inclusion of additional Beneficiaries), as per the relationship with the companies of the Group and in relation to the achievement of certain performance objectives at a consolidated level.

-The 2023-2025 Plan is reserved for executive directors, key managers and other persons to be identified by name by the Board of Directors from among the executive directors and employees of the Company and the Group, after hearing the opinion of the Appointments and Remuneration Committee, due to the importance of their roles in the Company's organisation, as well as their key role in the pursuit of the Company's sustainable success in the medium-long term (the "Beneficiaries").
+The 2023-2025 Plan is reserved for Executive Directors, key managers and other persons to be identified by name by the Board of Directors from among the Executive Directors and employees of the company and the Group, after hearing the opinion of the Appointments and Remuneration Committee, due to the importance of their roles in the company's organisation, as well as their key role in the pursuit of the Company's sustainable success in the medium-long term (the "Beneficiaries").

 The 2023-2025 Plan has a three-year duration, closed, and with single allocation.
 The vesting period for the rights to receive shares is from 1 January 2023 to 31 December 2025.
-Shares attributable to the Beneficiaries under the 2023-2025 Plan will revert in whole or in part from: (i) the provision of treasury shares held by the Company or possibly purchased by the Company in execution of the authorisations issued by the Shareholders' Meeting or, if necessary, of further authorisations to be issued by the Shareholders' Meeting pursuant to Articles 2357 and 2357-ter of the Italian Civil Code; and/or (ii) any share capital increases, also pursuant to Article 2349 paragraph 1 of the Italian Civil Code.
+Shares attributable to the Beneficiaries under the 2023-2025 Plan will revert in whole or in part from: (i) the provision of treasury shares held by the Company or possibly purchased by the Company in execution of the authorizations granted by the Shareholders' Meeting or, if necessary, of further authorizations to be issued by the Shareholders' Meeting pursuant to Articles 2357 and 2357-ter of the Civil Code; and/or (ii) any share capital increases, including pursuant to Article 2349(1) of the Civil Code.

-For further information on the 2023-2025 Plan, please refer to the Remuneration Report and the Information Document prepared in accordance with Article 114-bis of Legislative Decree No. 58 of 24 February 1998 (the "CFA") and Article 84-bis, paragraph 1, of the Regulation adopted by Consob resolution No. 11971 of 14 May 1999 (the "Issuers' Regulation"), as well as according to Schedule No. 7 of Annex 3A of the Issuers' Regulation, published on the Company's website www.gvs.com, in the "Governance" section.
+For further information on the 2023-2025 Plan, see the Remuneration Report and the Information Document prepared in accordance with Article 114-bis of Legislative Decree No. 58/1998 (the "CFA") and Article 84-bis(1) of the Regulation adopted by CONSOB Resolution No. 11971/1999 (the "Issuers' Regulation"), as well as according to Schedule No. 7 of Annex 3A of the Issuers' Regulation, published on the Company's website www.gvs.com, in the "Governance" section.

-(b) Restrictions on the transfer of securities (pursuant to Article 123-bis, paragraph 1, letter b) of the CFA)
+(b) Restrictions on the transfer of securities (pursuant to Article 123-bis(1), letter b) of the